daormar/debasher/doc/design_doc_resident.md

   with more than one is refused when the program is loaded.
 - Any other fifo that the `Supervisor` defines is refused when the program is
   loaded: the `Supervisor` takes no part in the business channels.
+- A fifo without a tag whose two ends are nodes is a business channel, whose FIFO the `Supervisor` holds (see "Holding the business channels"): an entry of `HOLD_FIFOS`, named by its path under the fifo directory of the program, `<owner process>/<fifo>`, since it is not an option of the `Supervisor`.

 With them goes the startup deadline of each node whose computational specifications give one, `startup_timeout_s`, into